 Original Medicare covers medical and hospital costs, but vision, dental, and hearing care aren’t usually covered.
-This means you likely won’t get financial help from Medicare when it comes to paying for your contact lenses.
-However, there are few exceptions, especially when you have Medicare Advantage.
+This means you likely won’t get financial help from Medicare to pay for your contact lenses.

 While Medicare covers some vision services, it doesn’t usually pay for eye exams or contact lenses.
 Some of the vision services original Medicare (parts A and B) may cover include: